ysyk2021/the-resilient-salesperson-developing-inner-strength-and-perseverance-for-sales-success/src/chapter-5-3.md

-Chapter 5: Overcoming Rejection and Failure: Examples of Individuals Who Overcame Rejection and Failure to Achieve Sales Success
+Examples of Individuals Who Overcame Rejection and Failure to Achieve Sales Success
 ================================================================================================================================

 Rejection and failure are inevitable in sales.
 In this chapter, we will explore examples of individuals who overcame rejection and failure to achieve sales success.